aurorascharff/remix-jokes-demo/README.md

 npm run prisma.migrate
 ```

-When using sqllite, initialize with:
+When using sqlite, initialize with:

 ```bash
 npm run prisma.push